 It has been explained, that the selenelion lunar eclipse occurs during every total lunar eclipse.
-It works, of course but just in pure geometrical sense.
+It works, of course, but just in a pure geometrical sense.
 Why we cannot see the selenelion during every total lunar eclipse explain 2 crucial factors listed below:

 – the apparent brightness of a totally eclipsed Moon – is really small when compared to the full Moon of even a partially eclipsed one, which is clearly understandable.
 It was found, that the mean stellar magnitude of a fully eclipsed Moon is -0,6 Mag (Westfall, Sheehan, 2015).
 However, it can vary between +4.1 Mag to even -4 Mag depending on eclipse magnitude and Danjon scale.
 This range of magnitudes except for the brightest ones is rather impossible to spot in daylight.
 On top of that, when Sun is above the horizon, the eclipsed Moon is very low or even on the horizon.
 In this case along with the sky’s surface brightness also atmospheric extinction takes place.
 Both factors make the visibility conditions of the eclipsed Moon very restricted.

-Selenelion is in general, a quite elusive phenomenon, which lasts just up to 6 minutes in typical conditions.
-During unfavorable geometric conditions, Selenelion might occur even if Moon remains visible inside of receding Earth’s shadow, beneath the Belt of Venus, which coincidence with astronomical horizon means sunrise at the given location.
+Selenelion is in general, quite elusive phenomenon, which lasts just up to 6 minutes in typical conditions.
+During unfavorable geometric conditions, Selenelion might occur even if Moon remains visible inside of the receding Earth’s shadow, beneath the Belt of Venus, which is a coincidence with the astronomical horizon meaning sunrise at the given location.
 In the most favorable conditions, where all the factors have a positive influence, the selenelion might be observed over 20 minutes!
 Despite the fact, that selenelion is a popular moment of a total lunar eclipse it can happen only at a specific place and time during the progression of the eclipse.
-Anyhow, the selenelion is a must-see occurrence for any observer, who’s location allows for it.
-Quite often, however, people are unable to see the Sun and fully eclipsed Moon at once especially because the local topography circumstances.
+Anyhow, the selenelion is a must-see occurrence for any observer, whose location allows for it.
+Quite often, however, people are unable to see the Sun and fully eclipsed Moon at once, especially because of the local topography circumstances.
 Because of this situation combined with the small brightness of the fully eclipsed Moon, it’s commonly believed that selenelion is an “extremely rare” phenomenon.
 It’s not true, because all the elements described in this text state, that this occurrence is an inherent moment of every total lunar eclipse restricted by the moment of moonset.
-In the other hand the total lunar eclipse in only one type of lunar eclipse, which can provide the selenelion occurrence.
-This is driven by the geometry, which places the Earth exactly between the Sun and the Moon.
+On the other hand, the total lunar eclipse is only one type of lunar eclipse, which can provide the selenelion occurrence.
+This is driven by geometry, which places the Earth exactly between the Sun and the Moon.

 - Artley M.N., 2014, The Full Moons: Topical Letters In Esoteric Astrology, EbookIt.com